OSGeo/PROJ/docs/source/operations/projections/airocean.rst

-The Airocean map projection is a icosahedron polyhedral projection that intends to lay down continental landmasses into a contiguous map with minimal scale and angular distorsion while preserving land surfaces from (most) interruptions.
+The Airocean map projection is a icosahedron polyhedral projection that intends to lay down continental landmasses into a contiguous map with minimal scale and angular distortion while preserving land surfaces from (most) interruptions.
 In comparison to the Snyder's Icosahedral Equal Area, this projection relies on a specific way to orient and cut the icosahedron so that most interruptions lie within the ocean.
 The projection was first invented by Buckminster Fuller in 1943 using a cuboctahedron as basis.